arkency/posts/posts/2016-03-20-custom-typecasting-with-activerecord-virtus-and-dry-types.md

 ---
-title: "Custom type-casting with ActiveRecord, Virtus and dry-types"
 created_at: 2016-03-20 12:38:50 +0100
 publish: true
 author: Robert Pankowecki
 tags: [ 'typecasting', 'rails', 'active record', 'virtus', 'dry-types' ]
 newsletter: clean
 ---

+# Custom type-casting with ActiveRecord, Virtus and dry-types

 In [Drop this before validation and just use a setter method](/2016/01/drop-this-before-validation-and-use-method/) I showed you how to avoid a common pattern of using `before_validation` to